 This nine-day event includes economy flights from London to Malta; the eight-night, nine-day Ponant ‘The artistic Adriatic and the Pinault Collection—Palazzo Grassi’ cruise from Valletta to Venice, all meals while on board ship, complimentary ‘open bar’ including pouring wine, house Champagne, alcohol except premium brands; private views of the Palazzo Grassi and the Punta della Dogana; economy flight, Venice to London, and all airport-ship-hotel transfers.
 The dates are June 17 to 25, 2024.

 All staterooms and suites can be booked at exclusive advantageous Club rates.
-Below are just some of what is available.
+Below are just some of what is available, but space is now very limited.
 Rates are per person, for two sharing, including all the above (subject to availability at time of booking).

-Deluxe Stateroom on Deck 3, approx 204 sq ft, private balcony 43 sq ft: Non Members from £4,700pp.
+Deluxe Stateroom on Deck 3, approx 204 sq ft, private balcony 43 sq ft: Non Members from £5,350pp plus flights and transfers.
 CCUK Members from £3,969pp.
 Now limited availability.
 Click here to register your interest and request details

-Prestige Stateroom on Deck 5, approx 204 sq ft, private balcony 43 sq ft: Non Members from £5,760pp.
+Prestige Stateroom on Deck 5, approx 204 sq ft, private balcony 43 sq ft: Non Members from £6,240pp plus flights and transfers.
 CCUK Members from £4,797pp.
 Click here to register your interest and request details

-Prestige Stateroom on Deck 6, approx 204 sq ft, private balcony 43 sq ft: Non Members from £6,060pp.
+Prestige Stateroom on Deck 6, approx 204 sq ft, private balcony 43 sq ft: Non Members from £6,600pp plus flights and transfers.
 CCUK Members from £4,997pp.
 Click here to register your interest and request details